 Setting Up Subtemplates

-Upload your subtemplate into the Admin page.
+Upload your subtemplate into the Templates Manager.
 Go to this article to learn how to upload templates Uploading Documents (Template Manager)

 Subtemplate names must not contain spaces of special characters.
 The use of underscore (“_”) is permitted.
 Ideally, we would recommend using camel case when naming a subtemplate.